 The Portland Metropolitan Area Urban Growth Boundary (UGB) includes three counties and 24 cities.
-Metro administers the UGB, which includes a mandatory six-year assessment of whether it includes sufficient land to accommodate 20 years of expected development for residential and job growth.
+Metro administers the UGB, which includes a mandatory five-year assessment of whether it includes sufficient land to accommodate 20 years of expected development for residential and job growth.

-During the 2004 analysis, Metro identified a shortfall of industrial land and a study identified good candidates for industrial development by looking at soil classification, earthquake hazard, slope steepness, parcel size, accessibility to regional transportation and necessary services, and proximity to existing industrial uses.
-Several areas of land identified as good candidates for industrial development were added to the UGB by Metro via Ordinance 04-1040B in 2004, two of which comprise the Basalt Creek Planning Area.
-The current 2040 Growth Concept Map identifies the Basalt Creek Planning Area as industrial, but the Ordinance does provide some flexibility to include housing in the Planning Area.
-The

-Ordinance identified outer neighborhood as a potential land use in the northern portion of the Planning Area, to provide some housing and a buffer for existing residential neighborhoods in Tualatin.
+During the 2004 analysis, Metro identified a shortfall of industrial land and a study identified good candidates for industrial development by looking at soil classification, earthquake hazard, slope steepness, parcel size, accessibility to regional transportation and necessary services, , and proximity to existing industrial uses.
+Several areas of land identified as good candidates for industrial development were added to the UGB by Metro via Ordinance 04-1040B in 2004, two of which comprise the Basalt Creek planning area.
+The current 2040 Growth Concept Map identifies the Basalt Creek planning area as industrial, but the Ordinance does provide some flexibility to include housing in the planning area.
+The Ordinance identified outer neighborhood as a potential land use in the northern portion of the planning area, in order to provide some housing and a buffer for existing residential neighborhoods in Tualatin.